BlueBrain/sonata-extension/source/blueconfig.rst

          Selects the NEURON/CoreNEURON integration method.
          This parameter sets the NEURON global variable h.secondorder.
-         The allowed values are '0' for default implicit backward euler, '1' for crank-nocholson and '2' for crank-nocholson with fixed ion currents.
+         The allowed values are '0' for default implicit backward euler, '1' for Crank-Nicolson and '2' for Crank-Nicolson with fixed ion currents.
 For more info see:
          https://www.neuron.yale.edu/neuron/static/py_doc/simctrl/programmatic.html?highlight=second%20order#secondorder